Bethieieio/DDs_Diner/README.md

 In the future I would like to add to the following project:
 - The ability for the users to preorder their when they book a table.
 This will help with faster waiting times for the user.
 - To make a more relistic booking process, having a limition on times.
 For example, the user will not be able to book a table at 3.00am when the restaurant is close, or a time too far into the future or anytime in the past.
 Only a certain number of bookings can be made on a certain time and day to avoid over booking.
-- I would like to add a contact form do that the customer will be able to contact the diner instead of popping in or calling up.
+- I would like to add a contact form so that the customer will be able to contact the diner instead of popping in or calling up.

 ## Honourable Mentions
 - [My Partner in crime](https://github.com/bashleigh) Kept me as sane is she possibly could, and answered all the questions I had as simply as possible.
 She also edited the colours in the logo.